-The recent trend of critical thinking (which in contemporary art owes largely to French poststructuralist and deconstruction philosophers) is essentially designed to assure the claim that the personal is the social, and vice versa.
-This idea is to demonstrate how power intervenes in every hole and corner of our lives, thinking and behaviour, and that the nature of power has transformed into a ubiquitous exercise in everyday life.
-Artists, curators, art critics, art historians, all endeavours to furnish art with an activism look, exploring its virtue in an application of discourses of political correctness and identity politics – colonialism, racism, immigration, native rights, animal rights, eco-justice, anti-sexism, queer, trans-gender, trans-sex and so forth (which seems a return of a collective belief).
-Art increasingly appears as a practice of representing/performing and provoking social issues without taking particular ideological positions (This reminds me of the avant-garde figures in the early 20th century typical of André Breton whose attempt of coinciding art and politics largely failed.
-Breton was too political for artists, too artistic for politicians).
-Particularly since 1960’s when Conceptual Art as well as Performance/Body Art started to conquer the Western art world followed by Relational Art in 1980’s, political correctness has become one of the essential aesthetic categories which mission is to cultivate a tolerance to and an understanding of vulnerable ‘me’ and ‘others’.
-Art is responsible for a society: Artists appear to be a quasi-social scientist/activist who materialises and theorises their emotional, aesthetic and ideological/non-ideological responses to what is happening in the societies where they live.
+The recent trend in critical thinking (which in contemporary art owes much to French poststructuralist and deconstructivist philosophers) is essentially designed to assert that the personal is the social, and vice versa.
+The idea is to show how power intervenes in every nook and cranny of our lives, thinking and behaviour, and how the nature of power has transformed into a ubiquitous exercise in everyday life.
+Artists, curators, art critics, and art historians, all strive to give art an activist face, exploring its virtue in an application of discourses of political correctness and identity politics – colonialism, racism, immigration, indigenous rights, animal rights, eco-justice, anti-sexism, LGBTQ+ and so on (which seems to be a return of a collective belief).
+Art increasingly appears as a practice of representing/performing and provoking social issues.
+Especially since the 1960s, when Conceptual Art and Performance/Body Art began to conquer the Western art world, followed by Relational Art in the 1980s, political correctness has become one of the essential aesthetic categories, whose mission is to cultivate tolerance and understanding of the vulnerable ‘I’ and the ‘other’.
+Art is responsible for a society: Artists appear as social scientists/activists, materialising and theorising their emotional, aesthetic and ideological/non-ideological response to what is happening in the societies in which they live.

-In this climate, an experience of looking at works of art takes place as if a moral test to examine if we carry an emotional/aesthetic tolerance for embracing something incomprehensible or unlikable.
-The criteria lies in whether we could sublimate an intolerance into a sociological, say, ‘anthropological’ curiosity in hope of bridging between an aesthetic pleasure and a moral call.
-It would be an intellectual, and almost moral failure, if we could not extract a social significance from any works of art, however rubbish they seem.
-If you ever happen to show a sense of hatred, disgust or negation, you would be stigmatised as an aesthetic fascist.
-In this machinery of cultural/aesthetic relativism, and in binary thinking exacerbated by the emergence of Conceptual Art (concept/material-technique, language/object, theory/practice and so forth), the voice of ‘Hey, the emperor is in fact naked’ is destined to be suppressed.
-Objects have faded into concepts and events, language has replaced technique.
-Arts become a place of logo-centric battlefield for self-justifying defense of a concept as against a skill of object/image-making.
-The play between the socio-critical quality of concepts and the craft quality of objects/images is a criteria for giving credibility to a work of art in contemporary context.
+In this climate, the experience of looking at works of art is like a moral test to see if we have the emotional/aesthetic tolerance to embrace something incomprehensible or unpleasant.
+The criterion is whether we can sublimate an intolerance into a sociological, let us say, ‘anthropological’ curiosity, in the hope of building a bridge between aesthetic pleasure and moral appeal.
+It would be an intellectual, and almost a moral failure if we could not extract some social significance from any work of art, however rubbish it may seem.
+If you were ever to show a sense of hatred, disgust or negation, you would be stigmatised as an aesthetic fascist.
+In this machinery of cultural/aesthetic relativism, and in the binary thinking exacerbated by the emergence of Conceptual Art (concept/material-technique, language/object, theory/practice and so on), the voice of ‘Hey, the emperor is really naked’ is destined to be suppressed.
+Objects have faded into concepts and events, and language has replaced technique.
+Art becomes a logo-centric battleground for the self-justifying defence of a concept as against the art of object/image-making.
+The play between the socio-critical quality of concepts and the craft quality of objects/images is a criterion for the credibility of a work of art in a contemporary context.

-On another front, in the face of works of art, we are yet (and secretly) longing for the absolute moment that can nullify these intellectual hustles.
-In an appreciation of works of art, we can’t hold our horses, we can’t contain our expectations toward the moment of the absolute ‘yes’, surrendering all those sickening labours of judgement.
-Transcendence through an aesthetic experience is our long-lasting desire in which we expect the moment of going beyond who we are and how we think, beyond our cultural and social constraints.
-There we desire to get out of a thick-skinned shelf of ‘self’ composed of layers and layers of personal/collective judgements and norms.
-In the face of art, we are still stuck between two desires, between a moralising desire to tolerate and understand any works of art as a social statement, and an aesthetic ‘purity’ that can release us from worldly concerns.
-In a sense, we are still crawling together with Theodor Adorno’s perverted lamentation over cultural degradation and his desperate search for a reconciliation between social concern and aesthetic transcendence.
-As Adorno precisely articulated the issue at stake on art and literature in the aftermath of the Second World War (after humankind witnessed the unprecedented scale of violence), we are still bound up by a moral obligation to understand other’s pain and suffering in an act of representation.
-We are obliged to see the world primarily through an eye of violence inherent in humankind.
-Yet, while reminding ourselves that an idea of autonomy of art can’t hold any longer and art has to involve social dimensions, we can’t stop looking into something fantastic in art, some miraculous space of liberation that can release us from worldly concerns.
-Social criticism and aesthetic transcendence, this horrific duality that art imposes upon us is what lies behind our act of looking at works of art.
+On another front, in the face of works of art, we are still (and secretly) longing for the absolute moment that can nullify these intellectual hustles.
+In the appreciation of works of art, we can’t hold our horses, we can’t contain our expectations until the moment of the absolute ‘yes’, abandoning all these disgusting labours of judgement.
+Transcendence through an aesthetic experience is our perennial desire, in which we await the moment when we go beyond who we are and how we think, beyond our cultural and social constraints.
+There we wish to leave behind a thick-skinned shelf of ‘self’ made up of layers and layers of personal/collective judgements and norms.
+When it comes to art, we are still stuck between two desires;a moralising desire to tolerate and understand any work of art as a social statement, and an aesthetic ‘purity’ that can liberate us from worldly concerns.
+In a sense, we are still crawling along with Theodor Adorno’s perverted lament for cultural degradation and his desperate search for a reconciliation between social concern and aesthetic transcendence.
+When it comes to art and literature in the aftermath of the Second World War (after humanity had witnessed an unprecedented scale of violence), as Adorno aptly put it, we are still bound up by a moral obligation to understand the pain and suffering of others in an act of representation.
+We are obliged to see the world primarily through the eye of humanity’s inherent violence.
+But while we remind ourselves that the idea of autonomy of art is no longer tenable and that art has to include social dimensions, we can’t stop looking for something fantastic in art, some miraculous space of liberation that can free us from mundane concerns.
+Social criticism and aesthetic transcendence, this horrendous duality that art imposes on us, is what lies behind our act of looking at works of art.

 Text by Michiko Oki